 If it is an FHA loan, the role of mortgage underwriter is to make sure that borrowers meet all HUD agency mortgage guidelines.
 Not only does the borrower need to meet HUD guidelines, but the mortgage underwriter’s role is to ensure that borrowers meet the lender’s overlays.

 Mortgage lender overlays are lending requirements that are above and beyond those of minimum mortgage lending guidelines.
 Once the mortgage underwriter feels that borrowers meet all the agency mortgage guidelines and overlays of the particular lender, the underwriter will issue a conditional loan approval.

 Clear To Close During The Mortgage Process

-- If the borrower meets all conditions on the conditional loan approval, a clear to close is issued by the mortgage underwriter
+- If the borrower meets all conditions on the conditional loan approval, a clear to close is issued by the mortgage underwriter.

-Clearing Conditions And The Clear To Close
+Clearing Conditions and The Clear To Close

 The CTC is issued when the lender is ready to prepare the closing docs and is ready to fund the loan.
 Once the final CTC is issued, the mortgage processor will coordinate the home closing with the closing department of the lender and the title company.
-The closing date and time is scheduled and the closing takes place at that time.
+The closing date and time are scheduled, and the closing takes place at that time.
 The closing is where ownership changes hands, the title is transferred to the homebuyers, the mortgage closing docs are signed, the lender wires the funds, and the homebuyer gets the keys to their new home.